alinaitkin/TrackMaven.github.io/content/python-asynchronous-programming-with-async-await.md

     https://httpbin.org/delay/10 returned 200
     http://engineroom.trackmaven.com/ returned 200

-The order of these responses may vary each time you run your script as they are running in parallel and each could return at different times to each other.
+The order of these responses may vary each time you run your script as they are running in parallel and will return at different times.

-As you can see the program completes once all 5 sites called have responded.
-Calls to the 5 sites are made in parallel.
+As you can see the program completes only once all 5 sites called have responded, but a slow response from one site, which may have been at the top of the list, prevents the entire application from finishing but does not prevent sites to check farther down in the list from returning.

 You can find the source code to my example script on [GitHub](https://github.com/TrackMaven/blog-uptimemaven)